INM-6/nnmt/docs/source/overview.rst

                                        tau_m, tau_r, tau_s,
                                        J_ext, K_ext, nu_ext)

-However, certain _tools require a large number of inputs, which makes working with them a little cumbersome.
+However, certain _tools require a large number of inputs, which can make working with them a little cumbersome.
 To simplify their usage and support users unfamiliar with the underlying theory, we developed the more convenient model workflow.

 **************
 Model workflow